 But what kind of distance is this?

 Think of Pirandello’s Uno, nessuno e centomila and ask yourself why the protagonist cannot recognise himself.
-It is because he cannot feel that stupor, that looking‑upon himself from afar which allows one to recognise oneself from the distance between what one is not and what one is.
+It is because he cannot feel that stupor, that looking within himself, which allows one to recognise oneself between what one is not and what one is.
 He has become so many external aspects that his inner life has been emptied.
 He lives without interiority, in a nihilistic world where the Ground of Everything is dead; and when the Ground of Everything dies, one’s inner life dies with it.

 The reason why I can compose poems is that stupeo: I look upon myself and I recognise myself.
 Without this self‑recognition, I would not be able to feel poetry, because poetry is born from stupor.

 Is not a child - qui semper stupet - pure living poetry?
-A child stupet because he sees the world from afar, and while forming a concept of the world, he learns to know himself.
+A child stumbles because he sees the world from within (he is truly close to himself because he is still close to the light that generated him, which later will distance itself from the generated), and while forming a concept of the world afar, he learns to know himself.
 He feels that sentiment (poetry) that arises when the external world meets the internal world that is being formed within him.

-This essence has not yet been tainted by the second ἦθος: the historical, reflective, and cultural reconfiguration of the original dwelling, i. e. the world of institutions, traditions, technologies, and modern consciousness.
+This essence has not yet been tainted by the second ἦθος: the historical, reflective, and cultural reconfiguration of the original dwelling, i. e. the world of institutions, traditions, technologies, and modern consciousness (as William Desmond teaches)

 ----------------------------